space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 - ![Car Portal Model List](images/carPortalModelList.png)

-## Stepping Stone 2: Models, Migrations, Querysets, Forms
+## Stepping Stone 2: Models, Migrations, Generating Data, Querysets
 Django can use a wide range of choices for your persistent and ephemeral backend storage.
 Generally all that is required to hook your Django project up to storage is a few modifications of your project's `settings.py` file.
 You can choose from any of the available options but this quickstart will follow a MySQL route.

 ### Installing database software